 Faculty Development International Travel Grant monies may be used to supplement activities engaged in during the Reagan Leave period.
 A faculty member is ineligible for a Faculty Development International Travel Grant for one fiscal year following culmination of the Reagan Leave.

-Applications and Proposals not meeting guidelines will not be considered for funding.
-Please submit a completed application package (signed application, proposal, and required attachments) in hard copy to the ORGC and email a copy of the proposal and required attachments to the ORGC by March 1.
-The electronic copy should be submitted as an email attachment in Microsoft Word to Dr. Joan K. West at email@example.com by the March 1 deadline.
-The grant award period is between July 1 and June 15 of the next fiscal year.
-An End Report is due in the Office of Research, Grants, and Contracts by July 31.
-This Report should describe the project-related travel, including an explanation of how the objectives of the travel were met and how the results of the travel-related activities will be incorporated into the classroom.
+Proposals which do not meet guidelines will not be considered for funding.
+The application deadline is March 1, and the grant award period runs from July 1 until June 15 of the next fiscal year.
+An End Report is due in the Office of Research and Sponsored Programs by July 31.
+This report should describe the project-related travel, including an explanation of how the objectives of the travel were met and how the results of the travel-related activities will be incorporated into the classroom.
 A syllabus of each course highlighting activities related to the international travel should be attached to the End Report.

 Submit this application for approval of projects involving human research subjects.

 1st Floor Conference Room Form